oscarchankalung/oscarchankalung.github.io/img/projects/appicidea/05-hkc-library-user/README.md

 ## Outcome

 This project was under UAT as I left the company.
-90% of the frontend were finished for clients to review.
+90% of the frontend was finished for clients to review.
 It is expected the website would serve around a thousand users.

 ## Screenshots